Hello! Welcome to our Project Stella Resources Blog!

 TIP: I have often found that if you share stories of successful people, millionaires/sports figures/celebrities, that became successful because of something that may them unique – it opens up the conversation a little more.

 Get the What makes your Unique makes you Money lesson plan in the Schools that R.O.C.K.
-Starter Pack.
+Program.

 Bullying is the opposite of Kindness.
 Bullying is the opposite of Compassion.
 Bullying by young children occurs for different reasons but usually because it is an expression of frustration or an expression of something the child has been taught through experience.